 What insurance covers parked car accidents?

-When it comes to parked car accidents, there are a few types of insurance that cover the damage done.
+When it comes to parked car accidents, several types of insurance cover the damage done.
 Here is a brief overview of exactly which insurance coverages are used in these types of incidents:

 • Property damage liability: This portion of your policy covers the damage you do to someone else’s property.
 In this case, it pays out to repair or replace the person’s car you hit up to your coverage limits.

-If you are carrying low limits and do significant damage to a vehicle, you will be on the hook for the difference.
-Imagine you hit a newish car and manage to do $7,500 worth of damage.
+However, keep in mind, if you have liability insurance and low coverage limits and do significant damage to a vehicle, you will be on the hook for the difference.
+Imagine you hit a newer car equating $7,500 worth of damage.
 If you are carrying the California minimum amount of coverage, you will be writing a check for $2,500 to repair their vehicle.

 Most experts recommend upping property damage coverage to $50,000 and bodily injury even higher.